darrenat10gen/socialite/README.md

 A Scalable Social Status Feed
 =============================

-There are a bunch of users.
-Each user can "follow" 0 or more other users.
+The system has a number of users and each can "follow" zero or more other users.
 Users can send messages to their followers.
- Users have an "inbox" that contains the messages from people they follow.
-Each user also has a "timeline" that contains the messages they have sent.
+ Users have a timeline that contains the messages from people they follow.
+Each user also has a "posts" resource that contains the messages they have sent.

 The service is implemented using [dropwizard](http://www.dropwizard.com).